Skip to content

 Many thicknesses and extrapolation

 Running Monte Carlo at every thickness is expensive.
-A more practical approach is to run Monte Carlo at a few thin shields, then interpolate and extrapolate the build-up factor to all thicknesses.
+A more practical approach is to run Monte Carlo at a few thin shields, then fit the build-up factor and predict it at all thicknesses.

 Basic example

-Run Monte Carlo at 4 thicknesses, then extrapolate to 10:
+Run Monte Carlo at 4 thicknesses, then fit and extrapolate to 10:

 import rad_point_kernel as rpk